Loway/OpenQueueMetricsAddOns/ansible-fusionpbx/README.md

 Above, you set up autoconfiguration.
 If you set `autoconfiguration` to False, it won't be performed.
 If you set `autoconfigure_always` it will be repeated on each run, while usually it will be done just once, or when a clietnt's parameters change.
 You can set up a default password for your agents, so they can log in into QM; and you must define the domain name used by your FusionPBX instance.
 When a client is autoconfigured, a flag file to avoid further configurations is created, so you can see when it happened last.

-Now edit the section `clients` - the key is the name of the customer's subdomain (e.g. in this example, key `client1` would be the subdomain `client1.company.my`) so that it contains all of your QM Live instances.
+Now edit the file `fsw_clients.yml` - the key is the name of the customer's subdomain (e.g. in this example, key `client1` would be the subdomain `client1.company.my`) so that it contains all of your QM Live instances.
 You can add/remove clients as needed.

 	    clients:
 	      client1: